cmrschwarz/scr/README.md

-        timeout=<float>        seconds before a web request timeouts (default 30) bfs=<bool>             traverse the matched documents in breadth first order instead of depth first v=<verbosity>          output verbosity levels (default: warn, values: info, warn, error) ua=<string>            user agent to pass in the html header for url GETs uar=<bool>             use a rangom user agent
+        timeout=<float>        seconds before a web request timeouts (default 30) bfs=<bool>             traverse the matched documents in breadth first order instead of depth first v=<verbosity>          output verbosity levels (default: warn, values: info, warn, error) prog=<bool>            whether to display progress bars for content downloads (defaults to true if stdout is a tty) ua=<string>            user agent to pass in the html header for url GETs uar=<bool>             use a rangom user agent
         selkeep=<bool>         keep selenium instance alive after the command finished